charleslbryant/reactfluxts/README.md

 I am watching the Pluralsight course, Building Applications with React and Flux, by Cory House.
 The goal is to learn the basics of React and Flux then throw Typescript in the mix.

+##Requirements

+- [npm](https://docs.npmjs.com/getting-started/installing-node) package manager (Node 5.2.0 used in development)
+- IE 10+ or similar modern browser that supports the History API

 ##Install

 After cloning the repo, open a console at the root path of the repo and run